 What does the course cover?

-- Weekly live Q&A videos
+- Weekly live Q&A videos (recorded in case you miss them)

 - A whole lot of support and guidance from me and other like-minded parents to work through any bumps that come up in your journey